Course Placement Testing

 - If you have taken the Accuplacer or ACT in the past, please send scores to firstname.lastname@example.org.

-- If you have never taken the Accuplacer or ACT, please practice for and take the Accuplacer before registering for classes.
+- If you have never taken the Accuplacer of ACT, please practice for and take the Accuplacer before registering for classes.

 The NWTC Library has resources to help you feel confident while taking the Accuplacer, including study guides, practice exams, and writing skills resources.